elastic/apm/specs/agents/tracing-spans.md

 span, and is 64 random bits (with a string representation of 16 hexadecimal digits).

+Each span will have a `parent_id`, which is the ID of its parent transaction or span.

 Spans will also have a `transaction_id`, which is the `id` of the current transaction.
 While not necessary for distributed tracing, this inclusion allows for simpler and more performant UI queries.